Congratulations! He’s popped the question, you’ve said yes!

-Bonus Tip: From my good friend Sarah B. – Get an inexpensive fake wedding ring set (I’ve seen some lovely Check Pricesfake wedding rings for $20 or less) and wear that while traveling instead of your real engagement and/or wedding ring…..while theft at an all-inclusive is extremely rare there have been many reports of women losing their rings while swimming in the pool or ocean as the cold water makes your fingers shrink.
-As another good friend (Alma) says, “If you love it, leave it at home“.
+Bonus Tip: Get an inexpensive fake wedding ring set (I’ve seen some lovely Check Pricesfake wedding rings for $20 or less) and wear that while traveling instead of your real engagement and/or wedding ring…..while theft at an all-inclusive is extremely rare there have been many reports of women losing their rings while swimming in the pool or ocean as the cold water makes your fingers shrink.
+As my friend says, “If you love it, leave it at home“.